Usul1980/Large-Language-Model-/README.md

 # Large-Language-Model
-creating an offline virtual AI assistant on a tiny raspberry pi4

 ### How to run an offline virtual AI assistant on Raspberry Pi 4 Model B with 8GB RAM